NatronGitHub/natron-python-scripting/Python_GUI/fullSquare/README.md

 # fullSquare

-Create a full frame size rectangle.
+Create a full frame size square.

 ### HOW TO USE IT